Kuvaputki

 Locations for the documentary source footage include Philadelphia, PA, Boston, MA, New York City, Helsinki, Turku, and Tampere, Finland.
 Shooting commenced in 1999 and ended in 2003.
 With a long period of editing and motion graphic development in Quist's native Brooklyn, NY and Beaver County, Pennsylvania.

-The Kuvaputki DVD can fetch as much as £58 (over $100 USD) in the UK, and £55 used even though it was originally priced under £15.
+The Kuvaputki DVD can fetch as much as £58 (over US$100) in the UK, and £55 used even though it was originally priced under £15.
 Currently, prices have hit more nominal standards.

 There also exists a limited edition bundle of the DVD, hand numbered print, and a correspondingly numbered exclusive download offered directly from Embryoroom.